Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Introduction

 where $\beta_k$ is the extrapolation parameter satisfying certain conditions and $\mu > 0$ is a constant depending on $L_f$.
-One representative algorithm that takes the form of \eqref{pgescheme} with proper choices of $\{\beta_k\}$ is the fast iterative shrinkage-thresholding algorithm (FISTA) \cite{bt2009a}, which is also known as the accelerated proximal gradient method (APG) independently proposed and studied by Nesterov \cite{n2013gradient}.
-This algorithm (FISTA or APG) is designed for solving \eqref{model} with $f$ and $P$ being convex and exhibits a faster convergence rate $O(1/k^2)$ in terms of objective values (see \cite{bt2009a,n2013gradient} for more details).
-This motivates the study of PGe and its variants for solving \eqref{model} under different scenarios; see, for example, \cite{bt2009fast,bcg2011templates,gl2016accelerated,ll2015accelerated,ocbp2014ipiano,oc2015adaptive,t2008on,t2010approximation,wcp2017linear,wcp2017a,xy2013a,xy2015block,xy2017globally}.
+One representative algorithm that takes the form of \eqref{pgescheme} with proper choices of $\{\beta_k\}$ is the fast iterative shrinkage-thresholding algorithm (FISTA) \cite{bt2009a}, which extends Nesterov's classical accelerated gradient method \cite{n1983a} to a general composite setting and exhibits a faster convergence rate of $O(1/k^2)$ in terms of objective values (see \cite{bt2009a,n1983a} for more details).
+This motivates the study of the PGe and its variants for solving problem \eqref{model} under different scenarios; see, for example, \cite{bt2009fast,bcg2011templates,gl2016accelerated,ll2015accelerated,ocbp2014ipiano,oc2015adaptive,t2008on,t2010approximation,wcp2017linear,wcp2017a,xy2013a,xy2015block,xy2017globally}.
 It is worth noting that, when $f$ and $P$ are convex, many existing PGe and its variants \cite{bt2009fast,bt2009a,bcg2011templates,n2013gradient,oc2015adaptive,t2008on,t2010approximation} choose the extrapolation parameters $\{\beta_k\}$ (explicitly or implicitly) based on the following updating scheme

+which originated from Nesterov's seminal works \cite{n1983a,n2013introductory} and was shown to be ``optimal" \cite{n2013introductory}.
+However, for the nonconvex case, the ``optimal" choices of $\{\beta_k\}$ are still not clear.
+Although the convergence of the PGe and its variants can be guaranteed in theory for some classes of nonconvex problems under certain conditions on $\{\beta_k\}$ (see, for example, \cite{gl2016accelerated,ll2015accelerated,ocbp2014ipiano,wcp2017linear,wcp2017a,xy2013a,xy2015block,xy2017globally}), the choices of $\{\beta_k\}$ are relatively restrictive and may not work well for achieving acceleration.